Amankalyankar/IWP/README.md

 Create database:
 travelpro

-Import DB or run the sql query given in "SQL Query" file in the SQL section
+run the sql query given in "SQL Query" file in the SQL section

-Click Import

-Select db file (baadmei bhejunga db file)

-Click Go

 Database ready.